 If you want to guarantee seeing wildlife in Costa Rica, then head to one of the countries many wildlife sanctuaries.
 Just do your research and ensure the organization is actually helping the wildlife, rather than keeping it unnecessarily to exploit for the tourism industry.
 You can also volunteer with wildlife, which is a great way to give back while traveling.

 One of my favourite wildlife sanctuaries is the Jaguar Rescue Foundation.
 They provide temporary or permanent homes for ill, injured and orphaned animals that would otherwise not survive in the wild, with the goal of rehabilitating them back into their native habitat.
-It’s one of the best things to do while visiting Puerto Viejo!
+It’s one of the best things to do in Puerto Viejo!

 Is getting a wildlife guide worth it?